mjc498/idm216-lennox-app/README.md

 # Lennox Got Lunch

-The Lennox app provides a seamless mobile interface, simplifying the process of ordering directly from the Lennox food truck.
+The Lennox Got Lunch app provides a seamless mobile interface, simplifying the process of ordering directly from the Lennox food truck.

 ---